EssentialsX/Website/Home.md

 # EssentialsX wiki!

-## Differences between Essentials and EssentialsX
+## Differences between Essentials/Spigot-Essentials and EssentialsX
 * `/createkit <kitname> <delay>` - creates a kit out of your inventory.
 * Per gamemode permissions.
 Allowing players to /adventure and /survival but not /creative if desired.
 * Configuration option to not send `no new mail` notification on join.